 Why WAIS Divide?

-The WAIS Divide site was chosen because it is an almost exact analogue to GISP2 in Greenland in terms of accumulation rate, temperature, gas age-ice age difference, and distance from the ice divide.
+The WAIS Divide site was chosen because it is an almost exact analogue to the GISP2 ice core in Greenland in terms of accumulation rate, temperature, gas age-ice age difference, and distance from the ice divide.

 Main science objectives: